ademar/MagnifyingGlass/component/Details.md

 	public override void TouchesBegan (NSSet touches, UIEvent evt) {
 		var point = (touches.AnyObject as UITouch).LocationInView(this);

-		loupe.NotifyLoupe(point);
+		//when the touches begin we notify the component that the loupe is about to show loupe.NotifyLoupe(point);
 	}

 	public override void TouchesMoved (NSSet touches, UIEvent evt) {
 		var point = (touches.AnyObject as UITouch).LocationInView(this);

-		loupe.UpdateLoupe(point);
+		//update the loupe position as the touches move loupe.UpdateLoupe(point);
 	}

 	public override void TouchesEnded (NSSet touches, UIEvent evt) {
+		//hide the loupe
 		loupe.DeactivateLoupe ();
 	}
 }
 ```